Faked death: Motivation

-While some people fake their deaths as a prank or self-promotion effort, or to get a clean start, the most common motivations are money or a need to escape an abusive relationship.
+While some people fake their deaths as a prank, self-promotion effort, or to get a clean start, the most common motivations are money or a need to escape an abusive relationship.
 Men are more likely to fake their deaths than women.

 People who fake their deaths often feel like they are trapped in a desperate situation.
 Because of this, an investigation may be triggered if the person disappears, no body is found, and the person is in significant financial difficulties.
 Often, the desperate person has assessed the situation incorrectly.
 For example, John Darwin, known as "Canoe Man" in the UK, incorrectly believed that his financial difficulties could not be resolved through bankruptcy or by seeking legal assistance.